Skip to content

 Final Thoughts

 SQL is not about syntax… it is about thinking clearly.
-At start you struggle… then suddenly everything starts making sense.
-Just keep practicing… even if query is wrong, its okay.
+At the start you struggle — then suddenly everything starts making sense.
+Just keep practicing.
+Even if the query is wrong, that is okay.
 That is how real learning happens.

 Share this post on social!